 Follow us on: Facebook Twitter YouTube LinkedIn

-Spaulding Rehabilitation Hospital was honored to have 100 runners take part in the 118th Boston Marathon as part of Spaulding's Race for Rehab team.
+Spaulding Rehabilitation Hospital was honored to have 52 runners take part in the 119th Boston Marathon as part of Spaulding's Race for Rehab team.
 The team was comprised of former patients, former patient's family members, Spaulding staff, community leaders, and rehabilitation advocates.
-The goal of the team was to $750,000 for Spaulding which was surpassed.
-The funds raised by the team were used to name the 5th floor Comprehensive Rehabilitation Program at Spaulding in honor of the care that was provided to the survivors of the Boston Marathon bombings.
-Spaulding played a significant role in the response to the Boston Marathon Tragedy.
-From treating 33 survivors for their initial inpatient care for blast related injuries including limb loss, burns and shrapnel damage, to ongoing support through our outpatient centers Spaulding has served as a place of healing and hope for those impacted.
+The team raised over $400,000 for Spaulding.
+The funds raised by the team were used to support programs and services provided by Spaulding.

 Since 2005 Spaulding has participated in the Boston Marathon with a team of runners, from 2009-2011 as an official charity of the Boston Athletic Association and then an official John Hancock charity beginning in 2012.